MultipedRobotics/pyxl320/docs/Markdown/interface.md

 (3.3V, 5V, and 7.5V) needed to talk to the servo.
 I use this one for debugging and software development of `pyxl320` when I am on my Macbook.

+## What Happened to the Raspberry Pi GPIO Version

+An earlier version of my library used the RPi's GPIO pin 17 as the direction pin when I used the 74LS241 chip above.
+It worked, but once I switched the Pixl interface, it became redundant.
+Since I didn't need it any more, I removed it.
+If you use a standard USB-to-serial converter or the RPi's uart, **you don't need GPIO if you use the Pixl circuit** shown above.

 # References